sleighzy/ansible-kafka/README.md

 [![Build Status](https://travis-ci.org/sleighzy/ansible-kafka.svg?branch=master)](https://travis-ci.org/sleighzy/ansible-kafka)

-Ansible role to install and configure [Apache Kafka][1] 2.0.0 on RHEL / CentOS 6 and 7.
+Ansible role to install and configure [Apache Kafka][1] 2.7.0 on RedHat 7 and 8.

 [Apache Kafka](http://kafka.apache.org/) is a message bus using publish-subscribe topics.
 Other components and products can consume these